-From time to time construction materials inventory is acquired for active projects under customer engineering, procurement and construction contracts.
+From time-to-time construction materials inventory is acquired for active projects under customer engineering, procurement and construction ("EPC") contracts.
 These inventories are stated at the lower of cost or market, as determined by the specific identification method.
+As of December 31, 2008 and 2009, the Company did not carry any construction material inventory.